umago/carbono/README.md

 carbono
 =======

-carbono is a small disk cloning tool which allows you to create and restore images of your complete hard disk or partition.
-Its also optimize the resulting image using tools to manipulate the filesystem and compacting the data blocks.
+carbono is a hard disk imaging and recovery application.
+Carbono optimize the resulting image saving and compacting only the used blocks in the hard disk.
+Multiprocessing is used to deal with performance problems.

 Testing
 -------